 All purchases made shall be consistent and in compliance with the Procurement Ordinance.
-Any purchase or contract made contrary to the provisions hereof and contrary to Florida law shall not be approved and the County shall not be bound thereby.
+Any or services or execute a contract for commodities or services in conflict with the Procurement

-County employees and officers are expected to ensure they do not make a purchase of commodities or services or execute a contract for commodities or services in conflict with the Procurement Ordinance.
+County employees and officers are expected to ensure they do not make a purchase of commodities

+Ordinance.

-When a purchase transaction is found to be not in conformance with the Procurement Ordinance or Procurement Manual, the Procurement Services Division Director will consider the facts pertaining to the transaction, and in consultation with the Operating Division Director, will determine whether it is in the best interests of the County to proceed with the purchase.
+Procurement Manual Revision #2 Approved: May 10, 2018 When a purchase transaction is found to be not in conformance with the Procurement Ordinance or transaction, and in consultation with the Operating Division Director, will determine whether it is in the best interests of the County to proceed with the purchase.
 If a determination is made to proceed with the purchase, the purchase will be evaluated based on purchasing thresholds.
-The Procurement Services Division Director may approve the purchase if the value is less than the Formal Competitive Threshold.
-If the purchase value exceeds the formal competitive threshold, the Operating Division Director will create an Executive Summary for final Board review and approval.
+The Procurement